 The Helios is available in four variants, but the backpack itself is exactly the same in each.
 Each comes with different sized Xtorm Power Bank battery packs, which are sized at 4000mAh, 6000mAh, 9000mAh and 15,000mAh.
 We have the largest 15,000mAh Power Bank Free.
 The solar panel has a peak input of 4 watts, making it the most powerful panel, in terms of pure electricity production potential, we’ve ever used.
 In fact, we reviewed the Xtrom Aurora DSLR camera bag in 2013 which sported a similarly sized solar panel with a peak input of 2.7 watts, so this one is greatly more efficient.

 This increase in charge rate was noticeable in our usage, particularly when using the Xtorm Helios backpack outdoors on sunny days with temperatures of 25-30 degrees.
-We timed how long its solar panel took to charge the drained 15,000mAh battery pack, testing it over many days, and we can conclude that it took roughly 20-24 hours to fully charge in direct sunlight.
+We timed how long its solar panel took to charge the drained 15,000mAh battery pack, testing it over many days, and we can conclude that it took roughly 20-24 hours to fully charge in direct sunlight and when on being used on the shoulders it takes a around a third longer.
 Yes, this sounds like a long time, but this battery at full is efficient enough to charge an iPhone 6 nearly seven times (can charge three devices simultaneously at a rapid rate of 5V/3.1A) and an iPad Air 2 around one and a quarter times.
 So if we break this information down we could charge an iPhone 6 from drained to full from solely the sun in a very respectable three hours and in nerd terms it breaks down at 4hrs=3000mAh.